 Understand the drivers and dynamics of men’s domestic and family violence,

-Engage appropriately with men who use violence and
+Engage appropriately with men who use family violence and

-Use best practice methods to refer men who use violence onto the most appropriate support service.
+Use best practice methods to refer men who use family violence onto the most appropriate support service.

 To be accepted into the workshop you must have completed and gained competency in any of the accredited DV-alert workshops or eLearning.

 DV-alert is government funded, so the training fee is waived for all community frontline workers to attend the course.
 Participants could also be eligible for financial support for travel, accommodation and staff back-fill.Find out more about our financial support and check your eligibility,

 The best aspects of the training were..."the resources, that is; the workbook, videos, stories, presentation and the presenters.
 (My confidence has increased to) recognise the signs of DFV, being able to respond appropriately and provide appropriate referral services if consented.
 An excellent course, honestly one of the best I’ve attended.
 Thank you so much!’